 The previous example shows building a library from a list of source files.
-You can, however, also give the Library call object files, and it will correctly realize In fact, you can arbitrarily mix source code files and object files in the source list:
+You can, however, also give the Library call object files, and it will correctly realize they are object files.
+In fact, you can arbitrarily mix source code files and object files in the source list: